dannyjameswilliams/truncsm/README.md

  ## Multivariate Normal Example

- Here is some code which exemplifies the useage of this package to accurately estimate the mean of a multivariate Normal distribution centred on $\mu = (2,2)^T$:
+ Here is some code which exemplifies the useage of this package to accurately estimate the mean of a multivariate Normal distribution centred on (2,2):

  ```
 library(truncsm)